Palming coins and confusing crowds

 15. The Coin Roll

-The Coin Roll is a beautiful flourish that involves rolling a coin across the knuckles of your fingers, showcasing your dexterity and skill.
+The Coin Roll is a beautiful flourish Involves rolling a coin across the knuckles of your fingers, showcasing your dexterity and skill.

 16. The Coin Matrix